How to Compare Mortgage Proposals and Select the Right One for You

-- Gather mortgage proposals from at least four lenders, including one mortgage broker.
+- Gather mortgage proposals from at least five lenders, including one mortgage broker.
 There are different types of lenders such as big, regional or local banks, mortgage brokers, mortgage bankers and credit unions and they are ALL competing for your mortgage business.
 Some mortgage lenders such as banks, mortgage bankers and credit unions are direct lenders, which means they lend you money directly for your mortgage, potentially allowing them to offer you a lower interest rate.
-Other lenders such as mortgage brokers do not fund mortgages directly but instead act as a personal mortgage shopper for borrowers and compare rates and fees from multiple funding lenders to find you the best terms for your mortgage, so you benefit from lender competition.
-Gathering proposals from at least four lenders including multiple types of lenders will ensure that you have a range of mortgage options, which puts you in a stronger position when you negotiate your mortgage.
+Other lenders such as mortgage brokers do not fund mortgages directly but instead act as a personal mortgage shopper for borrowers and compare rates and fees from multiple funding lenders to find you the best loan terms, so you benefit from lender competition.
+Gathering proposals from at least five lenders including multiple types of lenders ensures that you have a range of options, which puts you in a stronger position when you negotiate your mortgage.

-- Use our MORTGAGE COMPARISON CALCULATOR to compare mortgages and select the one that is right for you
+- Use our MORTGAGE COMPARISON CALCULATOR to compare loans with different rates and closing costs

 - Where to Find Information to Compare Mortgage Proposals

 When you compare mortgage proposals keep in mind that interest rates and closing costs vary by mortgage program and length.
 For example, a fixed rate mortgage typically has a higher interest rate than an adjustable rate mortgage.
-In some cases borrowers consider different types and lengths of mortgages so be sure you are comparing similar programs when selecting a mortgage.
-Additionally, make sure the cost items, including discount points which you may choose to pay, are the same across all lenders so it is easier to compare proposals.
+In some cases borrowers consider different types and lengths of mortgages so be sure you are comparing similar programs when you select your lender and loan.
+Additionally, make sure the cost items, including discount points which you may choose to pay to lower your mortgage rate, are the same across all lenders so it is easier to compare proposals.